 Singing 70s Teen Idol Shaun Cassidy Gets a Poster

-- Shaun is the half brother to 70s teen idol David Cassidy.
+Shaun is the half-brother to 1970s teen idol David Cassidy.
 Shaun gained his teen idol status when he starred as Joe Hardy on the series The Hardy Boys/Nancy Drew Mysteries.
 He also had several hit singles, too.

-- Shaun had several posters on the market, solo poses as well as several with his Hardy Boys co star Parker Stevenson.
-The pose featured in this paragraph is from 1978 and is title Shaun Jacket.
-Pro Arts was also so clever with the way they named their posters. :)This pose is catalog # 14-574.
+Shaun had several posters on the market, solo poses as well as several with his Hardy Boys co star Parker Stevenson.
+The pose featured in this paragraph is from 1978 and is title Shaun Jacket and is catalog # 14-574.

-- I believe this poster is from 1977 and may also be from a Playboy photo shoot.
+I believe this poster is from 1977 and may also be from a Playboy photo shoot.
 It is a Pro Arts release and is catalog # 14-602.
-There is at least one other nice poster of Barbara out there.
+There is at least one other nice poster of Barbara available if you can find it.

 Charlie's Angels Second Season Poster

-- This poster is from the second season of Charlie's Angels and it shows of lovely Cheryl Ladd who replaced Farrah Fawcett after she left the series for bigger and better things.
-Cheryl became a poster queen during the 70s, as well as a teen idol.
-Cheryl would stay with the series for it's entire run.
+This poster is from the second season of Charlie's Angels and it shows of lovely Cheryl Ladd who replaced Farrah Fawcett after she left the series for bigger and better things.
+Cheryl became a poster queen during the 1970s, as well as a teen idol.
+Cheryl would stay with the series for its entire run.